 - 3. Using Buckets: If you do not have access to putting your waste line into your sewer clean out, or your septic tank, you might have to hook up your waste lines, and fill up 5 gallon buckets and then hand carry them to your sewer or septic tank until all the waste is removed from the camper or RV.
 This can be extremely messy, and also takes a lot more time, so please be careful that you do not splash it and get it all over yourself.

 How Often Do You Need To Dump Your Waste Tanks?

 It is best practice to empty your tanks after each use.
-Most campsites will offer a dumping station for your convenience, but storing your camper or RV empty will be good for the life of it.
-Having your tanks empty will keep down on the smell, and will make sure that your tanks are clean and will not get clogged.
+Most campsites will offer a dumping station for your convenience, but storing your camper or RV empty will be good for your life of it.
+Having your tanks empty will keep down the smell, and will make sure that your tanks are clean and will not get clogged.
 Opening your camper after leaving your tanks full might give off an odor that will make you not want to take it out camping.
 It is always good to empty and rinse your tanks after every camping trip you take.

 Is It Safe To Drive With Full Waste Tanks?

 While it is safe to drive with full tanks, it is not recommended for a few reasons.
 The first is that the extra weight that you will have to carry will not be good for the RV or truck pulling your camper.
 This can make the RV harder to handle, and will definitely make you get lower gas mileage.
 If your campground does not have a dump station, it might be best to google where one might be, so you only have to drive as little as possible with full tanks.

 Can I Drain My Water Tanks While Driving?

 As long as you are only driving with your fresh water open, there should be no problem at all with letting your water tanks drain while driving.
 I would suggest that you do not open the valve all the way, or wait until your camper is almost empty before you drive away.
 It is considered rude to drive in front of someone while dowsing them with water the whole drive home.